Skip to main content

 Apply at ClearValue Lending

 ClearValue Lending works with hardware retail and building materials operators on startup and inventory financing.
-Apply at Find my match.
-Your file routes to one matched lender.
+Compare SBA, inventory-line, and equipment options on small business financing, then apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources